 When she began to paint in 2015, Lionia wanted to articulate unrest with discrimination against the Indigenous population.
 She later donated part of her Faces collection to the World Vision Australia development organization.
 “When you don’t know something, you tend to be scared of it.
 But growing up in a multicultural area showed me that we all basically want the same things.”

 “When you don’t know something, you tend to be scared of it.”

-Porsche Australia supported Lionia’s Faces of the World project with exhibitions.
+The Porsche Centre Brighton in Australia supported Lionia’s Faces of the World Project with exhibitions.
 Her art calendars were successful, and work on a luxurious leather-bound volume of her paintings is complete.
 Lionia is ready to blaze new trails.
 In her latest work, spirituality is playing a greater role.
 “I’m more interested in the evolution of our soul and the lessons we have to learn in life,” she says.
 We stand in front of a painting entitled Golden Lessons.
 This expansive mural-like work is a portrait of a weeping woman.
 It is intense, but also elicits positive responses.
 “This work says you can cry, but have you learned something from that experience?” explains Lionia.
 "Sometimes you’re better off from going through a golden lesson in life."
 In another work a woman’s left eye is set within a heart.
 Viewers wonder whether that is a love symbol or simply a façade, and if so, what it conceals.
 “You can gauge a situation by looking into someone’s eyes,” observes Lionia.
 “You see vulnerability and a fleeting moment of truth, and you seek the right balance between curiosity and discernment.
 Eyes just don't lie.
 That’s why they play such an important role in my work.”